-We shall by proof establish that Japanese atrocities on Philippine civilians were not confined to Manila, the heart of the nation, or a few other cities like Gebu and Hoilo, but in all cities and in almost all big towns and in numberless villages, in all of the main islands of the archipelago, ranging from Basco, Batanes, in the far north, to Davao City, in the extreme south; from Fuerto Frincesa, Palawan, way out west, to Tayabas, farthest enst.
-They were committed by Japanese Kempei-tai, Marines and Army and Navy men on all sexes, ages and classes of Filipinos in all steges of Japanese occupation from December 1941 to August 1945.
+We shall by proof establish that Japanese atrocities on Philippine civilians were not confined to Manila, the heart of the nation, or a few other cities like Cebu and Iloilo, but in all cities and in almost all big towns and in numberless villages, in all of the main islands of the archipelago, ranging from Basco, Batanes, in the far north, to Davao City, in the extreme south; from Fuerto Princesa, Palawan, way out west, to Tayabas, farthest east.
+They were committed by Japanese Kempei-tai, Marines and Army and Navy men on all serves, ages and classes of filipinos in all stages of Japanese occupation from December 1941 to August 1945.

-Outstanding of the massacres that took the lives of 89,000 Filipino civilians may be mentioned those at Manila where 800 men, woman and children were herded into the building of St. Paul's College.
+Cutstanding of the massacres that took the lives of 39,000 Filipino civilians may be mentioned those at Manila where 800 men, women and children were herded into the building of St. Paul's College.
 They were drawn toward the center of the hall with candies enticingly placed on tables set under five overhanging covered chandeliers.
 A Japanese Navy man pulled a string, and the grenades concealed in the chandeliers exploded with such power that it blew off the top of the building and instantly killed a great number of those in the hall.
 Panic-stricken survivors fleeing from the burning inferno were mowed down with machine-gun fire by sentries strategically posted outside.
 At Calamba, Laguna, revered by Filipinos as the birthplace of their foremost national hero, Dr. Rizal, 2,500 men, women and children were shot or bayoneted.
 Only a few survived.
 At Ponson, Cebu, in central Visayas, the whole population of the village was ordered to assemble in the barrio church.
 One hundred were machine-gunned and bayoneted to death within its sacred walls.
-The rest were hunted down from one . corner to another of the village and murdered in their homes and in the swamps.
+The rest were hunted down from one corner to another of the village and murdered in their homes and in the swamps.
 Three hundred died in the massacre.
-At Basco, Batanes, 80 civilians were arrested, and while in confinement some were hung to graine swampt or alloud of the ers and flaming fluid applied to their skins, others were from the raft beaten, breaking their hands and losing their eyesight, but all were eventually executed.
+At Basco, Batanes, 80 civilians were arrested, and while in confinement some were hung from the rafters and flaming fluid applied to their skins, others were beaten, breaking their hands and losing their eyesight, but all were eventually executed.
 At Matina Pangi, Davao, 169 men, women and children were murdered in cold blood.